 Repeat until all variables have been dropped.

-Pick the model with the best score.
+The model with the best score is chosen.

-Two of the authors have, in practice, often used a similar but simpler non-automated approach.
+Two of the authors have, in practice, often used a simpler approach, given by the algorithm below.
 In fact, this method is probably in wide use by practitioners, although it seems to have never impacted textbook writers.

 The Greedy algorithm: